-All students in Kansas were impacted by COVID-19 due to the stay at home order in spring of 2020; reduced extracurricular and athletic opportunities; reduced peer interaction; lack of student choice (assigned seating, mask-wearing, interaction on playground); and, remote learning.
-Therefore, it is reasonable that all students in Kansas will need some afterschool remediation and enrichment.
+All students in Kansas were impacted by COVID-19 due to the stay at home order in spring of 2020; reduced extracurricular and athletic opportunities; reduced peer interaction; lack of student choice (assigned seating, mask-wearing, interaction on

 The COVID-19 pandemic exacerbated existing gaps in opportunity, with potentially long-term impacts on children and teens.
 This was especially true for communities grappling with systemic inequities, despite their strengths and resilience.
 The pandemic disrupted young people's development and well-being from nutrition and learning loss to safety and emotional well-being1.
 It also puts low-income students at a disadvantage when compared to their more affluent peers.
 These students who struggle the most to learn effectively and thrive in school under normal circumstances are now finding it difficult, even impossible in some cases, to receive effective instruction2.